Troubleshooting Guide

 Info

 CSAT surveys are a Pro plan feature.
-Ensure your subscription is active with /plan.
+Ensure your subscription is active with /billing.

 Custom domain not working